-The Hazmat Training builds on the E2A guideline to keep the content entertaining and fun.
-For example, to learn about hazardous classes, drivers not only read about and get tested on the hazmat classes, they also get to see how fast they can match the correct classes for select examples.
+For example, to learn about hazardous classes, drivers match the correct classes in a game.
 They get repeated practice, which also helps with efficiency.

-In order for drivers to actively engage with the Hazardous Emergency Guidebook information, Luma created a way to condense the information and get it to the drivers when and where they need it.
-The content is broken down into an eNugget®, or a small bit of electronic content, instead of flipping through 400 pages of PDF content!
+The content is broken down into an eNugget®, or a small bit of electronic content, instead of flipping through 400 pages of PDF content.

 Clark, R., Nguyen, F., & Sweller, J. (2006).
 Efficiency in learning: Evidence-based guidelines to manage cognitive load.
 San Francisco, CA: John Wiley & Sons, Inc.